wharfkit/website/src/lib/docs/AccountKit/AccountKit.md

 ### Load Method

-Once an AccountKit instance is obtainer, the `load` method can be used to obtain an [Account](/docs/account-kit/account) instance for a specific blockchain account.
+Once an `AccountKit` instance is obtained, the `load` method can be used to obtain an [Account](/docs/account-kit/account) instance for a specific blockchain account.
+Here is an example of how to do so:

 ```typescript
 const account = await AccountKit.load("teamgreymass");